HarrisDePerceptron/Springboot-Demo/README.md

 #### Boilerplate
-You can generate the initialize the boilerplate at [spring initializer](https://start.spring.io/)
+You can generate and initialize the boilerplate at [spring initializer](https://start.spring.io/)

 ### Getting Started